ElifTuncer767337/Html-CSS-Login-Form/README.md

 # Html-CSS-Login-Form
-HTML & CSS Giriş Formu
+HTML and CSS Entry Form

-Bu proje, HTML ve CSS pratiği yapmak için oluşturduğum basit bir giriş formudur.
-Odak noktası tasarım, düzen ve temel stillendirmedir. 🚀

-Özellikler:

--> Kullanıcı adı ve şifre giriş alanları
+This project is a simple entry form to practice HTML and CSS.
+The focus is on design, layout, and basic styling. 🚀

+Features:

+-> Username and password input fields

--> CSS ile stillendirme (renkler, düzen, boşluklar)
+-> CSS styling (colors, layout, basics)